Archive for the ‘Transformation’ Category

 If you’re reading this page, it’s likely that you found it via Twitter.
 Thanks for following!

-Unlike other firms that focus on short-term programs, our focus is on the unique elements of a company that give it long-term strategic advantage.
-We guide clients in creating an adaptive framework that allows each company to reinvent itself profitably over time to meet changing market conditions, while retaining its essential brand and market identity.
+As a result, our approach to purpose, strategy and change leadership is markedly different than traditional strategy firms.
+Unlike other firms that focus on short-term programs, we specialize in finding the unique elements of an organization that give it long-term strategic advantage.
+We guide clients in creating an adaptive framework that allows each organization to reinvent itself profitably over time to meet changing market conditions, while retaining its essential brand and market identity.

 Unlocking this source of sustainable advantage takes both left-brain and right-brain processes, both head and heart.
 We create and facilitate team-based strategy design processes that intensify focus on priorities, align and engage stakeholders, and build strategic capacity within and across lines of business.
-We create energizing and inspirational organizational events that open new insights and create the conditions for innovation and breakthrough.

 An initial consultation is free, and we invite you to contact us to discuss your situation further.